 Active Appearance Models (AAMs) are statistical models of both shape and appearance.
-Since their introduction more than ten years ago [G], they have been used for tracking as they allow robust and efficient registration [CO].
-More recently, AAMs have been growing in popularity for synthesis, for example in emotion synthesis [D], expression transfer [CO] and visual text-to-speech applications [CO].
-In order to train an AAM, a set of points must be consistently labelled in a collection of training images.
-Since this is usually carried out by hand the number of points is small (<100), leading to models such as the one in figure 1(a).
-While automatic model building methods have been proposed previously [G, CO] these do not produce results of sufficient accuracy for the synthesis of high-resolution images.
+Since their introduction fifteen years ago [6], they have been used exten-

+R. Anderson Cambridge University Engineering Department Cambridge, CB2 1PZ, UK E-mail: ra312@cam.ac.uk sively for tracking as they allow robust and efficient registration over a variety of different object classes [7, 24,25].
+More recently, AAMs have been growing in popularity for synthesis of faces, for example in emotion synthesis [1], expression transfer [33] and visual textto-speech applications [12].
+In order to train an AAM, a set of points must be consistently labelled in a collecby hand the number of points is small (less than 100), leading to models such as the one in Figure 1(a).
+While automatic model building methods have been proposed previously [3, 26, 36], these do not produce results of sufficient accuracy for the synthesis of high-resolution images.